HemanginiShah-zz/Python-Scripts/README.md

   - > The lexical_analysis_machine automatically imports all dependencies automatically if they are in Python35\site-packages
   - > wHardware_prediction.csv, workstation_hardware.csv, software_application: must all be in the same directory as this program

 The nn_testing file is oriented around the neural network.
 Fully documented code will lead one familair with neural network around the TensorFlow session.
-The current version of the nn_testing is meant to be a model for what the optimized version of the ultimate neural network will become.
+The current version of the nn_testing is meant to be a model for what the optimized version of the final neural network will become.

 Our frontend process to date: